About BajanBeach

 The score: Swim or Scenic

-Separately, seven beaches are flagged as surf spots.
-The flag simply tells you people come here specifically to surf.
+Separately, several beaches are flagged as surf spots.
+That flag simply tells you people come there specifically to surf.

 Sargassum

-Sargassum is the brown seaweed that drifts across the Atlantic and washes up on Caribbean shores, mostly between spring and late summer.
-When it arrives in volume it can pile up on the sand and in the shallows.
-It isn't dangerous, but it affects whether a beach is pleasant on a given week.
+Sargassum is the brown seaweed that drifts across the Atlantic onto Caribbean shores, mostly between spring and late summer.
+It isn't dangerous, but in volume it piles up on the sand and in the shallows and affects how pleasant a beach is.

-These are estimates, updated weekly by hand from regional bulletins.
-Sargassum can shift within days and varies a lot along a single coast, so treat the level as a general signal.
-Where a beach has a webcam, that will tell you more than a coast-wide estimate.
+We track it at coast level as clear, some present, or heavy.
+These estimates are updated weekly, by hand, from local bulletins and direct observation.
+It can shift rapidly within days and varies along a single coast, so treat the level as a general signal.
+Where a beach has a webcam, that tells you more than a coast-wide estimate could.

 Where our data comes from